simon-anders/htseq/doc/features.rst

    When requesting an iterator, it generates objects of type :class:`VariantCall`.

-      .. attribute:: GFF_Reader.metadata
+      .. attribute:: VCF_Reader.metadata

-         GFF_Reader skips all lines starting with a single '#' as this marks a comment.
-However, lines starying with '##' contain meta data (at least accoring to the Sanger Institute's version of the GFF standard.)
-Such meta data has the format ``##key value``.
-When a metadata line is encountered, it is added to the ``metadata`` dictionary.
+         VCF_Reader skips all lines starting with a single '#' as this marks a comment.
+However, lines starying with '##' contain meta data (Information about filters, and the fields in the 'info'-column).

       .. function:: parse_meta( header_filename = None )

          The VCF_Reader normally does not parse the meta-information and also the :class:`VariantCall` does not contain unpacked metainformation.
-The function parse_meta reads the header information either from the attached :class:`FileOrSequence` or from a file connection being opened to a provided header_filename.
+The function parse_meta reads the header information either from the attached :class:`FileOrSequence` or from a file connection being opened to a provided 'header-filename'.
+This is important if you want to access sample-specific information for the :class`VariantCall`s in your .vcf-file.

       .. function:: make_info_dict( )